Built around your vision.

 How do I start a project with you?

-The best way to start a project together is get to know each other better.
-Please book a free consultation Zoom call directly in my calendar for when it's suitable.
-I'm more than happy to sign a non-disclosure agreement before we talk - feel free to email me if you'd like to discuss this.
+I believe that the best way to start a project is get to know each other better.
+Kindly schedule a complimentary Zoom consultation directly within my calendar at your earliest convenience.
+I am more than happy to sign a non-disclosure agreement prior to our discussion.
+Should you have any questions, please feel free to email me.

-During the call, we'll go through your ideas and talk about what your project may look like.
+During the call, we will review your project ideas and discuss the best way for me to get involved.
 You will also have the opportunity to ask me questions.
-Please feel free to email me any documentation that may help me understand your project ahead of the call.
+Please feel free to email any relevant documentation to me in advance of the call.

-After the call, I will follow-up with you within 3 business days with a first draft of milestones, deliverables and fees for your project.
-We may spend some time refining the proposal until we arrive at a final specification document.
+After the call, I will follow up with you within three business days, providing a preliminary draft of milestones, deliverables, and fees for your project.
+We will collaborate on refining the proposal until we reach a definitive specification document.

-As the final step, we will sign a service agreement with the specification document attached.
-After that, I will begin working on the first milestone and will update you regularly on the progress.
+As the final step, we will execute a service agreement with the specification document attached.
+Subsequently, I will commence working on the initial milestone and will provide regular updates on the project's progress.

 Do you require a deposit before the work starts?